paulshuker/coppafisher/docs/advanced_usage.md

 ### Stitch

-Now stitch the extracted images using coppafisher's [stitch](stitch.md) method and keep them in memory.
-This is done for each custom image channel separately.
+Now the extracted images are stitched using coppafisher's [stitch](stitch.md) method results.
+Do this for each custom image channel separately.

 ```py
 from coppafisher.custom_alignment import fuse_custom_and_dapi